ecmwf/fdb/docs/content/config-schema.rst

   latitude;  Double;
   longitude; Double;

-The schema then describes rules for accessing all data stored by the fdb.
+The schema then describes rules for accessing all data stored by the FDB.

 Each rule is described using three levels.
 The first level defines the attributes of the top level directory, the second level defines the attributes used to name the data files, and the third level attributes are used as index keys.
 Example of a rule: